Wonder if there are Grad Schools That Don’t Require the GRE exam that you could apply to? The short answer: Yes!

 Should I Apply to Grad Schools That Don’t Require a GRE?

 Grad schools that don’t require a GRE may be the avenue for you to pursue an advanced degree.
 While many factors play a role in GRE requirements, most are dictated by the individual graduate program.

 No GRE Required: Five Common Policies That Waive the GRE

-There are a few common policies you may find in grad schools that don’t require the GRE.
-However, as a basic rule, it isn’t a great idea to make sweeping generalizations.
-Always refer to individual schools to see what their admissions process looks like and speak to an advisor for guidance.
+Generally speaking, a few common policies exist between grad schools that don’t require the GRE.
+With this in mind, it also isn’t a great idea to make sweeping generalizations.
+While researching graduate programs, always refer to their admissions process and speak to an advisor for guidance.

-- Undergraduate GPA Minimum: Universities without GRE requirements often still set minimum requirements for undergraduate GPA.
-The minimum is both program and school – specific, as each grad school has its own standards.
-Look for a range from 2.8 to 3.0 on the ‘minimum’ side of things.
+Universities without GRE requirements often still set minimum GPA requirements.
+The minimum is both program and school specific, as each may have its own standards.
+Generally, minimum GPA requirements range from 2.8 to 3.0.

-- No GRE Policy with Program Specific GRE Requirements: Some schools such as partner school, Pratt University have a general policy of no GRE.
-They do make exceptions for some programs.
-At Pratt, the GRE is required only for Art Ed, Art History, the combined Art History and Master of Library Sci programs, and the Architecture (First Professional) program.
+Schools like Pratt University have a general policy of no GRE.
+However, they do make exceptions for some programs.
+In fact, the GRE is required for Art Ed, Art History, the combined Art History and Master of Library Sci programs.
 In other words, a grad school’s general ‘no GRE’ policy may have some attached fine print.

-- GMAT or GRE: In some cases, applicants may need to take the GMAT instead of the GRE.
-At partner school, Villanova, the Master’s in Finance (MSF) needs the GMAT.
+In some cases, applicants may need to take the GMAT instead of the GRE.
+For example, some Master’s in Finance (MSF) programs needs the GMAT.
 They state the GRE could be used in place.
-Their either/or policy is similar for the Master’s in Taxation.

 Masters Programs with No GRE Requirements